wp-plugins/down-as-pdf/readme.txt

 * added: font selection option
 * changed: only show download button in singular pages.
 * changed: formated table and block HTML block
+* improved: added backtrace action to help to detect the error.

 = 2.2.0 =
 * fixed: bug when generating PDF for some articles,some words are lost.